TAX NOTICE

 If I don’t do a rollover, will I have to pay the 10% additional income tax on early distributions?

-If a payment is not a qualified distribution and you are under age 59½, you will have to pay the 10% additional income tax on early distributions with respect to the earnings allocated to the payment that you do not roll over (including amounts withheld for income tax), unless one of the exceptions listed below applies.
+If a payment isn’t a qualified distribution and you are under age 59½, you will have to pay the 10% additional tax on early distributions with respect to the earnings allocated to the payment that you don’t roll over (including amounts withheld for income tax), unless one of the exceptions listed below applies.
 This tax is in addition to the regular income tax on the earnings not rolled over.

-The 10% additional income tax does not apply to the following payments from the Plan:
+The 10% additional tax doesn’t apply to the following payments from the Plan:

-- Payments made after you separate from service if you will be at least age 55 in the year of the separation;
+- Payments made after you separate from service if you are at least age 55 in the year of the separation;

 - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the joint lives or joint life expectancies of you and your beneficiary);

-- Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you (1) will be at least age 50 in the year of the separation or (2) have at least 25 years of service under the Plan;
+- Payments from a governmental plan made after you separate from service as a qualified public safety employee and, in the year of separation, have reached age 50 or 25 years of service under the Plan;

-- Payments from a tax-qualified plan or section 403(b) plan after you separate from service if you are an employee who provides firefighting services and you (1) will be as least age 50 in the year of the separation or (2) have at least 25 years of service under the Plan;
+- Payments from a private-sector plan made after you separate from service as a private-sector firefighter and, in the year of separation, have reached age 50 or 25 years of service under the Plan;

 - Payments made due to disability;